CrowdHailer/CrowdHailer.github.io/_posts/2015-12-19-capability-objects.md

 #### Clean logs
 In production we might only be interested in messages that are a warning or an error.
-To set this up only our logger needs to know about a log level and we can just drop logs that are not important.
+To set this up only our logger needs to know about a log level and we can just dispense with logs that are not important.

 {% highlight js %}
 var logger = {